 In the process, I neglected myself.
-Days rolled in and out and in no time, I began to feel inadequate, looking at my reflection in the mirror and disliking what I saw.
+Days rolled in and out, and in no time, I began to feel inadequate, looking at my reflection in the mirror and disliking what I saw.

 Then finally, I paused.
-It took me quite some time to figure out what was wrong and in the end, I realized that I wasn’t taking care of myself.
+It took me quite some time to figure out what was wrong, and in the end, I realized that I wasn’t taking care of myself.

-This is not just to boost productivity and a positive life but is also a way of showing gratitude to Allah (SWT) for the precious gift of health and wellness.
+This is not just to boost productivity and a positive life; is also a way of showing gratitude to Allah (SWT) for the precious gift of health and wellness.

-However, it won’t be long before we’re battered from exhaustion and we begin to operate in a mental fog which makes it difficult to forge ahead even in the daily activities that consume our time.
+However, it won’t be long before we’re battered from exhaustion and we begin to operate in a mental fog, which makes it difficult to forge ahead even in the daily activities that consume our time.

 1. The Body

-• Drink an extra glass of water or add an extra portion of fruits or veggies to each meal.
-Include super foods from the sunnah like dates, raw honey, watermelon, yoghurt, cucumbers and what you have into your diet.
+• Drink an extra glass of water or add an extra portion of fruit or veggies to each meal.
+Include super foods from the sunnah like dates, raw honey, watermelon, yoghurt, cucumbers, and whatever else you have in your diet.

 The Prophet (PBUH) said: “No human ever filled a vessel worse than the stomach.
 Sufficient for any son of Adam are a few morsels to keep his back straight.
-But if he must fill it, then one third for his food, one third for his drink and one third for his breath.”
+But if he must fill it, then one third for his food, one third for his drink, and one third for his breath.”
 (Tirmidhi)

 • Get active by taking walks at intervals or going up and down the stairs instead of taking the lift.
 You can also schedule at least 10 minutes every morning for light exercise.

-“Teach your children swimming, archery and horse riding.”
+“Teach your children swimming, archery, and horse riding.”
 (Sahih Muslim)

-• Take quick naps at least for ten to twenty minutes every day.
+• Take quick naps for at least ten to twenty minutes every day.
 This will reduce your sleep debt and get you ready to take on more tasks.

 2. The Mind

-The Prophet (PBUH) used to spend time alone for meditation in the cave of Hira and it was on one of these occasions that he received the first revelation from Allah ﷻ.
+• The Prophet (PBUH) used to spend time alone for meditation in the cave of Hira and it was on one of these occasions that he received the first revelation from Allah ﷻ.

-• You can also fix a small provoking situation at home that’s been nagging you.
-It could be a leaking sink, a light bulb that’s gone or a broken door handle.Pages: 1 2
+• You can also fix a small, provoking situation at home that’s been nagging you.
+It could be a leaking sink, a light bulb that’s gone out, or a broken door handle.Pages: 1 2